State Route 85 Noise Reduction Program

 To address existing noise concerns on State Route (SR) 85, VTA is working with cities along SR 85 and Caltrans to study, test, and implement noise reduction treatments through a three-phase process:

-• Phase 1 (Completed): This phase used available noise studies to evaluate alternative noise reduction measures that could be implemented with Caltrans approval, identification of test locations, selection of five (5) representative test locations, and analysis of feasible noise reduction at each test location.
+• Phase 1 (Completed): This phase utilized available noise studies to evaluate alternative noise reduction measures that could be implemented with Caltrans approval, identified test locations, selected five (5) representative test locations, and analyzed feasible noise reduction at each test location.
 View Phase 1 Final Report here.

-• Phase 2: This phase involves the pilot testing of the recommended noise reduction measures identified in Phase 1 at the five (5) test locations and evaluation of their efficacy after implementation.
+• Phase 2 (Current): This phase involves the pilot testing of the recommended noise reduction measures identified in Phase 1 at the five (5) test locations and evaluation of their efficacy after implementation.

-• Phase 3: This phase involves the implementation of those measures from Phase 2 that show promise in reducing noise at other impacted sensitive receptors along SR 85.
+• Phase 3: This phase involves implementing the measures from Phase 2 that show promise in reducing noise at other sensitive receptors along SR 85.

 Objec